Coordinate35/ngx_http_conf_debug_module/design.md

 4. regex
 5. named(for @name scene, not cared)

-As Nginx doesn't have a data stucture to store location mode information, we need to find it through reduction.
+As Nginx doesn't have any data stucture to store location mode information, we need to find it through reduction.
 Nginx has 5 location mode, and :
 1. =, exact_match == 1, noregex == 0, regex == NULL